josh-wong/josh-wong.github.io/blog/posts/2023-03-03-fixing-iphone-obsidian-sync-issue.md

 # How to fix an issue with the Obsidian app not opening and syncing on your iPhone

-Recently, I've had issues with the Obsidian app not opening and syncing properly on my iPhone.
-This post describes the steps I took to troubleshoot and resolve the issue and get Obsidian working on my iPhone again.
+I recently had issues with the Obsidian app not opening and syncing properly on my iPhone.
+To get my notes in iCloud to sync again, I needed to move my notes into a new folder and delete the problematic folder.
+After moving my notes, iCloud was then able to sync the new folder, and I was able to access my notes in the Obsidian app.

+This post describes in detail how I was able to get iCloud to sync my notes properly again.

 <!-- more -->